Best Medicare Advantage Plans in Illinois for 2020

 - Medicare Advantage Disenrollment Period: You get six months that begin on January 1 to drop your Medicare Advantage plan and pick up a new Part D plan if you need to.

-You can enroll in a Medicare Advantage plan in 2019 if you qualify for Medicare Part A and Part B because you’re 65 or younger and disabled.
+You can enroll in a Medicare Advantage plan in 2020 if you qualify for Medicare Part A and Medicare Part B because you’re 65 or younger and disabled.
 Also, if you do decide to enroll in a Medicare Advantage Plan, you should bring your new insurance card to use instead of your Original Medicare card.

 Best Type of Medicare Advantage Plans in Illinois for Each Individual’s Needs

 If you aren’t happy with the way your current Medicare Advantage plan in Illinois works, you should know that you can find different kinds of Medicare Advantage plan.
 This list briefly summarizes the most common types:

 An HMO Medicare Part C plan will have the most restrictions but is also more likely to come with a very low or $0 monthly premium.
 About 46 percent of people who enroll in an Illinois Medicare Advantage plan, choose an HMO as the best fit for their needs.
 You can also choose an HMO-POS, which will allow you to use out-of-network health care services in certain situations for an added cost.
 Many HMO plans for 2020 are MAPD plans, which means they include prescription drug coverage.

 A PPO Medicare Advantage plan provides you with the best amount flexibility, but won’t be as likely to come with a $0 premium.
 A little over half of all Medicare Advantage plan members in Illinois choose a local or regional PPO.